theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/communal-database.md

 Sharing the work of maintaining the data can help spread those costs across a wider community, while allowing users to collaborate to improve its quality.

-This type of project involves developing a useful database, starting from a **[Fixed Schema](/patterns/data-model/fixed-schema)** – but this schema likely to change over time.
+This type of project involves developing a useful database, starting from a **[Fixed Schema](/patterns/data-model/fixed-schema)** – but this schema is likely to change over time.
 An **[Evolving Schema](/patterns/data-model/evolving-schema)** will allow the project to adapt to the shared needs of its contributor community.

 The work of contributors will involve not just completing tasks to populate a dataset, as in a **[Collaborative Cataloguing](/patterns/project-types/collaborative-cataloguing)** project.
 The data maintenance will also be shared across the community.